A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 With Paperless Pipeline, brokers and independent transaction coordinators alike can track key dates and milestones with automated checklists.

 This workflow allows for a clearly defined process that makes it easier for you to manage updates and changes.
-It also allows you to sync items to external calendars automatically, which makes sharing these dates with clients and third parties incredibly simple.
+It also enables you to sync items to external calendars automatically, which makes sharing these dates with clients and third parties incredibly simple.

 How to Share Transaction Milestones with Agents, Clients, and Other Contacts